Guide to snorkelling in Bermuda

 Snorkelling is possible at most of Bermuda’s beaches but Church Bay and Tobacco Bay are widely regarded as the best.
 Other good places include John Smith’s Bay, Warwick Long Bay, Snorkel Park Beach, Hog Bay Park, and Achilles Bay.

 Church Bay is in Southampton Parish and is a good choice for most tourists.
-It’s near the Fairmont Southampton and the Reefs and is on the main bus route (number 7) between Dockyard and Hamilton.
+It’s near the Fairmont Southampton and the Reefs.
+It is also on the main bus route between Dockyard and Hamilton (bus route 7).
 The reef is close to the shore and home to large parrotfish and other colourful fish.
 The water can get a little choppy though, and the beach is fairly rocky.
-There’s also a concession here that rents snorkelling gear.
+There’s a park here with picnic tables and public restrooms.

 Tobacco Bay is the main beach in St George’s Parish.
 When the cruise ships used to dock in St George it used to get packed with cruise passengers.
 Now most of the ships dock at Dockyard it is much quieter.
 It’s not near any major hotels and is at the opposite end of the island to Dockyard.
 If you’re looking for a good place to snorkel though, it’s worth making the effort to get there.
 The water is shallow and calm and great for children, and the bay is surrounded by interesting limestone rock formations.
 There’s also a beach bar here where you can buy drinks and food, and hire snorkelling equipment, beach chairs etc. Achilles Bay is nearby.
 It’s a lot smaller but has a nice restaurant and bar.

 Warwick Long Bay is another option that ticks a lot of boxes.
 As well as offering fairly good snorkelling it’s also a great place for walking and jogging.
-Jobson’s Cove is right next door and is one of best places for children to snorkel.
+Rip currents are common on this and other South Shore beaches so it’s best for experienced swimmers.

 Hog Bay Park is for the adventurous traveller.
 To reach the beach you’ll have to navigate your way through woodland and farmland.
 It requires a bit of planning too.
 Visit at low tide or you’ll find the beach has disappeared.
 Pick up a copy of the Royal Gazette to find out the tide timings.
 It’s easily reached from Dockyard and is served by bus routes 7 and 8.